hookyAt/ChuteDelay/README.md

 So now you when drop your burnt out stages with a parachute it will deploy at a safe distance.
 Or you can time the burn time of your  sepratron engines.
 So that the exhaust stream does not destroy the chute.

-ChuteDelay is more a **karma** mod since the “On-Rails” physics still apply's.
+ChuteDelay is more a **karma** mod since the "On-Rails" physics still apply's.
 Meaning that all Vessels when they no longer are the primary focus of the simulation, will be unloaded after a certain distance (about 23km) when the atmospheric pressure is greater than 0.01 atm.

-You can get more information on this wiki page (http://wiki.kerbalspaceprogram.com/wiki/Atmosphere#On-rails_physics).
+You can get more information on this [wiki page] (http://wiki.kerbalspaceprogram.com/wiki/Atmosphere#On-rails_physics).

 ## REQUIREMENTS

 * Kerbal Space Program version 1.0.5
 * ModuleManager => 2.6.3
-	* You can get more information on this forum thread (http://forum.kerbalspaceprogram.com/index.php?/topic/50533-105-module-manager-2618-january-17th-with-even-more-sha-and-less-bug/)
+	* You can get more information on this [forum thread] (http://forum.kerbalspaceprogram.com/index.php?/topic/50533-105-module-manager-2618-january-17th-with-even-more-sha-and-less-bug/)

 ## INSTALLATION